gotcha/vimpdb/README.rst

 On MacOSX and Linux, ``vim_server_script`` and ``vim_client_script`` can hold the same value.

-However, on Windows, only the graphical VIM can be used as server, reason for the default value as seen above.
+On Windows, only the graphical VIM can be used as server, reason for the two separate default values as seen above.

 Server Name - ``server_name``
 -----------------------------